-The title and description of each section is used to give the merchant context needed to make decisions in your sales channel.
+The title and description of each section is used to give the merchant the context that they need to make decisions in your sales channel.

 Section heading: What information, feature, or functionality is the merchant dealing with in this section?
 Be concise, and use your own platform’s terminology where possible, such as “Inventory management”.

 Description: A one-sentence description of why this information or functionality is important, and how it benefits the merchant.
-You can also include a text link pointing to documentation, or more information on your platform’s site, such as “[Learn more about feature name]”.
+You can also include a text link that points to documentation or more information on your platform’s site, such as “Learn more about [feature name]”.

 Functional area (card, main/right side, on desktop)

-The main area of each section in a sales channel is used to give the merchant control of some part of their experience using your platform, or communicate vital information such as product publishing status, errors, or settings.
+The main area of each section in a sales channel is used to give the merchant control over some part of their experience using your platform, or to communicate vital information such as product publishing status, errors, or settings.
 Use the card component to build out this section.

 The components below outline best practices for the functional area of a sales channel.

-The account connection component sits at the top of the Account page and enables merchants to connect or disconnect their store to various accounts, such as your platform, or third party sites.
-The account connection componant also enables merchants to see which accounts are connected to Shopify through your channel and should always be visible, even if an account's status is disconnected.
+The account connection component appears at the top of the Account page.
+It enables merchants to connect or disconnect their store to various accounts, such as your platform, or a third-party site.
+The account connection component also enables merchants to see which accounts are connected to Shopify through your channel.
+It should always be visible, even if an account's status is disconnected.

 The account connection component has the following design guidelines:

 Section description: Explain what the merchant benefit is for authenticating with the account.
-For example, “Connect your [sample] account to list your products” provides a clear statement of merchant value.
+For example, “Connect your [sample] account to list your products” provides a clear reason why the merchant should connect their account.

-Connect button: Use consistent terminology, so that button actions match the requested merchant action (“Connect” etc.).
+Connect button: Use consistent terminology in both the Connect button and the Section description, so that button actions match the requested merchant action (such as “Connect”).

-Clicking Connect should open your platform or service’s authorization page (OAuth) within a popup window.
+Clicking Connect should open your platform or service’s authorization page within a popup window.
 Within this window, merchants should clearly recognize your brand and be able to log in or sign up for your service.
-If your platform requires additional personal details such as billing, prompt merchants for that information within this popup.
+If your platform requires additional personal details, then prompt merchants for that information within this popup.